jfautley/freeradius-wifi/README.md

 # Simple FreeRADIUS configuration for Wifi 802.1X

-This is a simple set of configs, loosely based off the example provided by the [govwifi][GovWifi project].
+This is a simple set of configs, loosely based off the example provided by the [GovWifi Project][govwifi].

 ## Installation
 - Install the NetworkRadius FreeRADIUS package